top of page

 By Leader Staff

-A Rally called this past Sunday at the Village Green Park in Great Neck drew over 300 people cheering and supporting the American foreign policy to topple the Ayatollahs and restore freedom to Iran.
+A Rally called this past Sunday at the Village Green Park in Great Neck drew over 300 people - including North Hempstead Supervisor Jennifer DeSena - cheering and supporting the American foreign policy to topple the Ayatollahs and restore freedom to Iran.

-"After 47 years of tyranny and oppression from the hated regime of the Ayatollahs, we all hope that President Trump's intervention in Iran will destroy that bloody dictatorship and bring freedom to Iran," stated David Adhami, a former Town of North Hempstead Councilman.
+"After 47 years of tyranny and oppression from the hated regime of the Ayatollahs, we all hope that President Trump's intervention in Iran will destroy that bloody dictatorship and bring freedom to Iran," added David Adhami, a former North Hempstead Councilman, whose own family fled from Iran after the Ayatollahs took power.

 The Ayatollahs - political leaders of a Shiite Muslim religious order - seized power in 1979, after the ouster of the royal government of Shah Mohammed Reza Pahlavi.
 The Shah had been a close ally of America, but the Ayatollahs reversed policy, and denounced Americans as "the Great Satan" and "Death to America."